jerrypnz/major-mode-hydra.el/README.md

 - A `:title` is generated using `major-mode-hydra-title-generator` if there is one

-All these options can be overriden by specifying them in `major-mode-hydra-define`, e.g.
+All these options can be overridden by specifying them in `major-mode-hydra-define`, e.g.

 ```elisp